 Members of an organisation benefit from external network connections because they gain access to novel knowledge, skills, and philosophies not available within their dense network (Wasko & Faraj, 2005).
 The acquisition of novel knowledge is facilitated by the absence of restraints of hierarchy and local rules.
 Novel knowledge is a more likely source of innovation than existing knowledge, since novel knowledge is more likely to inspire new thinking.
 Innovation should be seen as a process which involves the creation of products (or services) from inventions or new discoveries and the use of novel ways of doing things (Trott, 2012).
-The third research objective of this study, which is derived from the notion that OSNs are a viable source of novel knowledge, was to ascertain whether a member of LinkedIn can utilise knowledge acquired from the OSN site to facilitate innovation in the member's firm.
+The third research objective of this study, which is derived from the notion that OSNs are a viable source of novel knowledge acquired from the OSN site to facilitate innovation in the member's firm.